cakraawijaya/RPI-Basic-Line-Follower-Robot/README.md

 ## Notes
 <blockquote>
    <h3><img src="https://github.com/user-attachments/assets/932b96eb-cbc7-42f1-8938-43cb431889a5" width="16" height="16"> Important</h3>
-   The test results show that the movement of the motor is still not smooth enough, so the application of intelligent algorithms such as PID can be an effective solution to improve the precision and stability of its movement.
+   The test results show that the motor movement is still not smooth enough.
+In the future, it is better to use intelligent algorithms such as PID to improve the precision and stability of motor movement.
 </blockquote>

 <br><br>